 Presentation of the department

-- A collection of the Ras el-Soda Temple statues;
+- Collection of the Ras el-Soda Temple statues (2007 – August 2022);

-- Individual pieces such as the head of Emperor Octavius, and the Good Shepherd statue, and a Marble forearm.
+- Individual objects such as the head of Emperor Octavius (2006 – August 2022), and the Good Shepherd statue (2007 – August 2022).

 Antiquities of Mehamara Area